 Oktoberfest is a German tradition that dates back to the early 1800s to celebrate the marriage of a prince and princess.
 To keep the custom going, the world’s largest beer festival is held each year in Munich, Germany, attracting over six million visitors who consume over 1.5 million gallons of beer!
 But you don’t have to travel all the way to Germany to join in the fun.
-There’s an exciting Oktoberfest celebration in Helen, Georgia that’s celebrating its 47th year in 2017!
+There’s an exciting Oktoberfest celebration right here in Helen, Georgia.

 YOU'RE ALL SET!